In-Law Conflict and Troubled Marriages

 When two people decide to marry, each makes a pledge that the other will be the most important person in their life.
 "You're the one" and "You come first" are common phrases that seal this promise.
 And so we expect that our partner will be on our side when the going gets rough.

-When Shelley felt her mother-in-law Nora was excluding her from family gatherings, and, instead, showing preference for her husband Cal's former wife, she decided to "talk the issue through" with Nora.
-This talk spiralled into a shouting match, during which Nora's accusations that she is "selfish" and "controlling" burnt into her brain, so she was dumbfounded when Cal scolded, "You shouldn't upset her like this," then added, more darkly, "No one disrespects my mother."
+When Shelley felt her mother-in-law, Nora, was excluding her from family gatherings, and instead showing preference for her husband Cal's former wife, she decided to "talk the issue through" with Nora.
+This talk spiraled into a shouting match, during which Nora's accusations that she was "selfish" and "controlling" burnt into her brain.
+So Shelley was dumbfounded when Cal scolded, "You shouldn't upset her like this," and then added, more darkly, "No one disrespects my mother."

 Another response to loyalty dilemmas is to refuse to consider your own family norms from your partner's perspective.
-"She doesn't mean anything by it" and "That's just how she is," and "You have no right to complain about my mother," are means of marking a fixed position and signalling that you are closed to reassessment.
-Whether this strategy is employed with gently ("I don't really see a problem,") or with a pointed accusation ("If you see a problem there's something wrong with you,") it denies the legitimacy of a partner's perspective.
-We seek resonance in our partner: "Do you understand what I'm feeling?" we ask.
+"She doesn't mean anything by it," "That's just how she is," and "You have no right to complain about my mother," are means of marking a fixed position and signalling that you are closed to reassessment.
+Whether this strategy is employed gently ("I don't really see a problem") or with a pointed accusation ("If you see a problem there's something wrong with you") it denies the legitimacy of a partner's perspective.
+We seek resonance in our partner: "Do you understand what I'm feeling?"
+We ask.
 "Do you have empathy and concern for me?"
 Nothing disappoints us or ignites a quarrel as quickly as the message, "Your feelings don't make any sense."

 Jon may harbour an unspoken (even unacknowledged) hope: "I can't regulate my distance from my mother, so I want you to do it for me."
-But when Melissa gibes, "I'm not sure whether she's trying to keep a tight grip on her son or her handy-man," Jon exclaims, "Stop criticising my mother!"
-Melissa is stunned by this manoeuvre and says, "I'm your wife.
+But when Melissa gibes, "I'm not sure whether she's trying to keep a tight grip on her son or her handy man," Jon exclaims, "Stop criticising my mother!"
+Melissa is stunned by this response: "I'm your wife.
 Whose side are you on?"

-A version of this article was published in the London Times on 11 August 2009.
+A version of this post was published in the London Times on 11 August 2009.